SenseLogic/LINGUI/README.md

 A base language must be declared before its derived languages.

-The first language (often named `LANGUAGE`) is generally used to define the common application interface.

-It will declare all the translation functions that the localized application code will need.
+The first language (often named `LANGUAGE`) is generally used to declare all the translation functions that the localized application code will use.

-The next languages will then provide their language-specific implementations.
+The next languages will then extend it, in order to provide language-specific implementations.

 ### Translation functions